JACK-COM/reachduck/README.md

 # reachduck 🦆

-Front-end helper functions for your DApp.\
+Front-end helper functions for your DApp.
+Currently supports Ethereum (limited) and Algorand.\
-Can optionally be paired with (unaffiliated) [reach `stdlib`](https://www.npmjs.com/package/@reach-sh/stdlib) for more functionality (see below).
+Can optionally be paired with (unaffiliated) [reach `stdlib`](https://www.npmjs.com/package/@reach-sh/stdlib) for more functionality.

-## CAVEAT EMPTOR
-### 1. This library is in development.
-It has not yet appeared in production (as far as I know), and the documentation may rarely lag behind changes.
-The API is mostly stable, but may need to adapt as `stdlib` is updated.
-Proceed with caution.
+A [changelog](https://github.com/JACK-COM/reachduck/blob/main/CHANGELOG.md) was introduced in `0.4.3`, and *should* better cover any interesting or disruptive changes made to the library.

-### 2. You *may* need `@reach-sh/stdlib` for some things
+### You *may* need `@reach-sh/stdlib` for some things
-If you want to use features like user session management (connecting a wallet), you will need to separately [install `@reach-sh/stdlib`](https://www.npmjs.com/package/@reach-sh/stdlib) in your project, and provide it to this package when necessary.
-You will only need to initialize `stdlib` once with `reachduck`.
+> If you want to use features like user session management (connecting a wallet), you will need to separately [install `@reach-sh/stdlib`](https://www.npmjs.com/package/@reach-sh/stdlib) in your project, and provide it to this package when necessary. `@jackcom/reachduck@^0.4.5` allows you to instantiate and use multiple `stdlib` instances.

-### 3. The most exemplary efforts have been put forth.
-Regardless, there *may be* errors.
-And silence (or delayed responses), when you report them.

 ## Breaking Change Notes